 - Broken arms, wrists, and elbows: These fractures often stem from slip-and-fall or trip-and-fall accidents.
 Fall victims typically extend their arm when falling in an attempt to catch themselves, which can result in broken bones and joints in the arm.

 - Broken bones in the sternum and clavicle: These breaks can be caused by forceful seatbelt contact, contact with a dashboard, or contact with a steering wheel.

 - Broken bones in the neck or back: these breaks are often the result of ladder falls or other on-the-job falls, or of motorcycle or bicycle accidents.

 Symptoms of fractures

 Some types of fractures, such as compound fractures that break the skin or other severe fractures, are immediately apparent.
 Others may not be so obvious.
 If you’ve been in a serious accident, keep an eye out for the following symptoms to identify whether you’ve suffered a fracture:

 It is critical to seek medical attention as soon as possible after an accident for many reasons, but for fractures in particular.
 When broken bones are not properly set after a break, they may heal in an improper position, requiring doctors to re-break the bone so that it can be correctly set.

 Get Legal Help Obtaining Compensation for Fracture Injuries from Knowledgeable and Dedicated Idaho Personal Injury Attorneys

-If you or someone you love has suffered a bone fracture injury, contact the effective and seasoned Idaho personal injury lawyers at Pedersen & Whitehead for a consultation, in Twin Falls at 208-734-2552, and in Boise at 208-336-2552.
+If you or someone you love has suffered a bone fracture injury, contact an effective and seasoned Idaho broken bone lawyer at Pedersen Whitehead & Hanby for a consultation, in Twin Falls at 208-734-2552, and in Boise at 208-336-2552.